 But what happened?
 How did the impressionists succeed in making such a bold new form of art favoring the emotional impression a scene conveyed, over such rigid realism?

 The more risky strategy

-Eventually you'll reach the local peak and have no where to go but down.
+Eventually you'll reach a local fitness peak and have no where to go but down.

 So a few brave agents (like Manet, Monet, and Degas) boldly jump off the current fitness peak, deeply unsatisfied by the status quo.
 This jump into the abyss is a terrible idea for most people, as jumping from safety into the unknown gives a much higher probability of not passing on any information at all. (as the numerous test pilots killed trying to break the sound barrier, or settlers trying to across the Atlantic in rickety boat can attest)

-If more than a small handful of the population employs the more risky strategy, there is a large chance the population would cease to exist as they have all jumped off their evolutionary life raft, and into the abyss.
+If more than a small handful of the population employs the more risky strategy, there is a large chance the population will cease to exist, as they have all jumped off their evolutionary life raft, and into the abyss.